curl/everything-curl/libcurl/easyhandle.md

 Read more on [easy options](libcurl-options.md) in its separate section.

-All options are "sticky".
-They remain set in the handle until you change them again, or call `curl_easy_reset()` on the handle.

 When you are done setting options to your easy handle, you can fire off the actual transfer.

-The actual "perform the transfer phase" can be done using different means and function calls, depending on what kind of behavior you want in your application and how libcurl is best integrated into your architecture.
+The actual performing of the transfer can be done using different methods and function calls, depending on what kind of behavior you want in your application and how libcurl is best integrated into your architecture.
 Those are further described later in this chapter.

+While the transfer is ongoing, libcurl calls your specified functions—known as *[callbacks](libcurl-callbacks.md])* — to deliver data, to read data or to do a wide variety of things.

-After the transfer has completed, you can figure out if it succeeded or not and you can extract stats and various information that libcurl gathered during the transfer from the easy handle.
+After the transfer has completed, you can figure out if it succeeded or not and you can extract statistics and other information that libcurl gathered during the transfer from the easy handle.
 See [Post transfer information](libcurl-getinfo.md).

-While the transfer is ongoing, libcurl calls your specified functions—known as *[callbacks](libcurl-callbacks.md])*—to deliver data, to read data or to do a wide variety of things.

 ### Reuse!

 Easy handles are meant and designed to be reused.
 When you have done a single transfer with the easy handle, you can immediately use it again for your next transfer.
 There are lots of gains to be had by this.

+All options are "sticky".
+They remain set in the handle until you change them again, or call `curl_easy_reset()` on the handle.
+If you make a second transfer with the same handle, the same options are used.